 Khartar Vasahi Temple (Shri ParshwanathTemple)

-The train is probably the easiest way to reach Mount Abu.
-Abu Road is the nearest station to the main city which is located only 28 km from the city.
+The train is apparently the easiest way to reach Mount Abu.
+Abu Road the nearest station in the main city, located just 28 km from the city.

-The nearest airport is Udaipur, if you are traveling by air.
-However, you will have to book a taxi to reach Mount Abu from the airport.
+If you are traveling, then the nearest airport Udaipur.
+However, you have to book a taxi to reach Mount Abu from the airport.

-Well connected to major cities, Mount Abu is easily accessible by road.
-A short 163km from Udaipur, Mount Abu is the perfect option for a road trip.
-An overnight drive, Delhi is located 739km from Mount Abu.
-Jaipur is located less than 500kms from Mount Abu and is a 7-hour drive.
+Connected to main cities, Mount Abu can be reached easily by road.
+At a distance of 163 km from Udaipur, Mount Abu is the perfect choice for a road trip.
+Delhi has located 739 km from Mount Abu.
+Jaipur located less than 500kms from Mount Abu and has a 7-hour drive.